laventnc/stockScript/README.md

 # stockScript
-Scrapes stock info from the quotes.wsj and nasdaq, while leveraging TTR and Quantmod for the rest.
+Scrapes stock info from quotes.wsj and nasdaq, while leveraging TTR and Quantmod for the rest...
 Outputs this info to a csv; also contains an executable file for the technologically challenged

 Pulls: